 Standing up for Delaware’s hard-working farmers

 Our nation has long been sustained by the hard work and spirit of its farmers.
-Delaware in particular has a long history as an agricultural state, and the quality of our produce, poultry, and dairy products are known regionally and globally.
-In fact, agriculture contributes $8 billion a year to Delaware's economy and accounts for 30,000 jobs in the state.
+Delaware in particular has a long history as an agricultural state, and the quality of our produce, poultry, and grain products are well known both regionally and globally.
+In fact, agriculture contributes nearly $8 billion a year to Delaware's economy and accounts for 30,000 jobs in the state.
 From Sussex County’s vibrant poultry industry to fresh bananas shipped through the Port of Wilmington, Delaware plays a vital role in feeding America’s families.
-Senator Coons is standing up for Delaware’s farmers and ensure that our state’s agricultural sector thrives in the years to come.
+Senator Coons is standing up for Delaware’s farmers to ensure that our state’s agricultural sector thrives in the years to come.

-- Expanding trade opportunities.
-As a member of the Foreign Relations Committee, Senator Coons is committed to expanding and opening new export markets for Delaware’s agricultural products, including markets in Asia and Africa, two regions of growing importance.
+Expanding trade opportunities.
+As a member of the Foreign Relations Committee, Senator Coons is committed to expanding and opening new global export markets for Delaware’s agricultural products, including markets in Asia and Africa, two regions of growing importance.
 The Senator is actively working with U.S. trade officials to address market barriers, including antidumping duties, tariffs, and non-scientific-based health bans that affect Delaware’s agricultural producers and companies.
 Beyond the successes in the South African market, Senator Coons is also pushing to remove trade barriers for chicken, among other commodity exports, in the Trans-Pacific Partnership negotiations.
 In addition to supporting exports, Senator Coons is supportive of streamlining inspections and deepening the Delaware River to encourage increased agricultural imports in the Port of Wilmington.

-- Developing next generation biofuels.
-Senator Coons knows that biofuels can play in meeting economic, national security, and environmental goals.
-He is a leading advocate for advanced, next generation biofuels, including cellulosic ethanol, biodiesel, and drop-in fuels like bio-butanol, and is actively working to support the research, development, and deployment of these advanced biofuels in order to stand up this nascent industry.
+Developing next generation biofuels.
+Senator Coons knows that biofuels play an important role in meeting our economic, national security, and environmental goals.
+He is a leading advocate for advanced, next generation biofuels, including cellulosic ethanol, biodiesel, and drop-in fuels like bio-butanol, and is actively working to support the research, development, and deployment of these advanced biofuels in order to grow this industry.